HeyfromNandini/MSME_Sol/README.md

 - **Frontend:** Jetpack Compose (Android) & SwiftUI (iOS) for building a responsive and intuitive user interface that interacts with Web3 components.

----

-This markdown description outlines the core aspects of your app and how it integrates Web3 through Aptos, making it clear, concise, and tech-forward.
-Empower your business, expand your market reach, and streamline your operations with Xpress.

 - 🌐  **Global Market Access**: Seamlessly connect with buyers and sellers worldwide.
 - 💳  **Secure Transactions**: Ensure safe and reliable payments with advance payment options.